Andrettin/Wyrmsun/readme.txt

 * Maps
 - Building Sites are now generated for the On the Vanaquisl and Westward Migration scenario maps.
+- Buildings are now always placed entirely within a settlement's territory on start.

 * Pathfinding
 - Fixed depot-finding issue for workers which could happen under specific circumstances.